mndillon/toki-pona-nanpa-linja-n/README.md

       - might say: **"neweten ene senalen"**
     - In all cases the listener has understood the speaker as communicating **"12345"**
 - No conflict with Toki Pona vocabulary
-- Where possible, respects the first syllable of existing Toki Pona digit names (from pu)
+- Where possible, respects the first letter of existing Toki Pona digit names (from pu)
 - Avoids using **k**, **o**, **n** and **e** in digit names to reduce overlap with delimiters (and other words)
 - By starting digit sequences with **ne-** and ending digit sequences with **-n**, words are more easily identified as **nanpa-linja-n** digit strings ( nemetesen → 723 )
 - Respects the speaker’s freedom to choose how to express numbers: